About NC State Transportation Operations

 Transportation Master Plan: NC State University Transportation Master Plan

 2012 Campus Mobility Plan: NC State Transportation initiated a plan to look at 10-year implementation options and funding needs for the campus mobility system.
 Action plans and phasing recommendations focused on the Wolfline transit system's capacity to handle future demand, service hour growth, route revisions, fleet characteristics, park & ride transfer facility needs, and benefits from future road access controls and/or new construction.

 Monthly Performance Review: Wolfline transit operations are monitored on a regular basis.
 In addition to monthly performance reports, planning evaluations are conducted prior to every semester in order to make appropriate changes to Fall, Spring and Summer transit routes and schedules.

-Roadways and Traffic Management: NCSU Transportation oversees traffic operations on all campus roadways, including intersection signalization, traffic speed and control signage.
+Roadways and Traffic Management: NC State Transportation oversees traffic operations on all campus roadways, including intersection signalization, traffic speed and control signage.
 The department also manages gated access to certain parking facilities and campus roads.
 Examples of planning and project work which the department directs on an ongoing basis include:

 - On-road sample annual counts and analysis of traffic levels and speeds